vaporizor/vaporsqol/README.md

 # Vapor's QOL
-A [Fabric](https://fabricmc.net/) modification to Minecraft with various quality of life tweaks to the game!.
+A [Fabric](https://fabricmc.net/) modification to Minecraft with various quality of life tweaks to the game!

 This mod aims to bundle as many of these tweaks as possible in a difficult-to-break and easy-to-update fashion.